MattWhite3194/Vestige/README.md

 ## Technical
 The Green was built using the opensource Monogame framework, which is a reimplementation of Microsoft's XNA game framework.
 C# is the language of choice for this project, as it is Object-Oriented, and allows for a cleaner development environment.
-The project was written in Microsoft's Visual Studio IDE.

 ## Progress